frankiebaffa/arcana/README.md

 #{This is a comment.}#
 ```

 Comments are ignored by the parser.
-If a comment is followed by a trailing
-line-break, it will also be ignored.
 Comments are closed with a special endblock
 so they can span multiple lines and contain the templating syntax without
 prematurely closing.